4 Ways to Get Credit Card in India: Add-On, Against FD & Others

 - Reward points, cashback offers, free miles etc.

 However not everyone is lucky to get a card.
 Because lenders now have become very cautious when approving any credit in order to reduce the non-preforming assets for preventing the losses.
-And to segment such risky individuals, lenders rely on CIBIL score and their own customer database.
+And to segment such risky individuals, lenders rely on credit score (CIBIL is one such credit rating agency in India) and their own customer database.
 But this doesn’t mean that once the card is disapproved, you will not get another card.

 There are multiple ways to get credit card in India, as follows.